We have created a series of Questions and Answers section to help current and new users take advantage of all features the Wrapper can offer.

 The Java Service Wrapper has the ability to map network drives and printers for your services.

-In Windows environments is common for users to map network drives and printers so they can be accesed by their local system.
+In Windows environments, it is common for users to map network drives and printers so they can be accesed by their local system.

 Windows Services often have the same requirements, but Windows makes it very difficult for